JustinMWoo/PrimAlgorithm/README.md

-Implementation of Prim's Algorithm in Java
+Simple implementation of Prim's Algorithm in Java